Medvyn rebellion: Independent Medvyn Republic

 After Russian Bolsheviks invasion in April 1919 into Ukraine the regular Ukrainian army withdraw.
 Local supporters of Ukrainian People's Republic established the "Independent Medvyn Republic" in Medvyn and Isaiky under the leadership of Ensign Kolomiets and Socialist-Revolutionary Pyrhavka, a former member of the Ukrainian Constituent Assembly.
-The insurgents are protesting against the Bolshevik system.
+The insurgents protested against the Bolshevik system.
 Boguslav was captured by combatants, 50 Red Army soldiers were killed, and hostages were taken.
 The rebel troops numbered several thousand people.
 With the help of the international regiment of the Hungarian Rudolf Fekete and the battalion of the Kyiv County Military Commissariat, the Medvin Uprising was defeated.

-August 18, 1920 Russian occupants tried to draft men into Red army and confiscate food from locals.
+On August 18, 1920, Russian occupants tried to draft men into Red army and confiscate food from locals.
 On the same day, the locals proclaimed a republic and dug up harrows around the village to defend it.
 They were sure that they would last for several months, and there, they say, help would come from neighboring villages and Petliura's army would come.
 The insurgents made "raids" in the nearest settlements - Luka, Kivshovata, Brane Pole, Vilkhovets, Stebliv.
 However, the defenders of the republic did not have enough weapons (for every 1,000 volunteers - only 300 rifles and a little ammunition).
 When the insurgents attacked a sugar factory a few days later and disarmed several Bolsheviks there, the incident was noticed in Kyiv and soon in Moscow.
 The Bolsheviks were worried that other villages might follow Medvyn's example.

 After reconnaissance, a Russian cavalry jumped into the village.
 The attackers burned the Church of the Assumption, looted several bypasses and killed two owners.
 After the firefight, they retreated.
 Almost every day several hundred Bolsheviks with machine guns attacked the village.
 Insurgent rangers reported in time, the churches rang bells, peasants quit their jobs and fled to defend themselves.
 The peasants heroically defended their village from Russian troops, only a regular army division broke the resistance of the peasants and seized the village.
 From October 10 to October 13, 1920, the operation to encircle the Medvyn Republic ended.
 Medvyn was set on fire, about 600 houses were burned, and an insurgent flag was seized.
 Surviving rebel forces retreated to the forest.